flipacholas/Architecture-of-consoles/articles/gamecube.md

 #### Connections

-The console included not one but two video output connectors:
+The console included not one, but two video output connectors:

 {{< float_group >}}